Contents at a glance

-The handle is made of Japanese oak, and provides secure comfortable grip.
+The handle is made of Japanese oak and provides a secure comfortable grip.

 Given the low price and great customer reviews, it is certainly a good cleaver to consider.

-Just like with other knives, there are some considerations you have take into account when choosing a cleaver.
+Just like with other knives, there are some considerations you have taken into account when choosing a cleaver.
 Let’s go through them now.

 Blade material – The choice here is usually between stainless steel and high carbon steel.
 Sometimes a mix of those is used.
-Carbon steel’s downside is that it is not corrosion resistant, and it tends to add unpleasant taste to the prepared food.
-Many chefs therefore prefer to use stainless steel knives.
+Carbon steel’s downside is that it is not corrosion-resistant, and it tends to add an unpleasant taste to the prepared food.
+Many chefs, therefore, prefer to use stainless steel knives.

 Blade length – Aim for a cleaver with at least 7 inches long blade.
 If you go for a smaller one, you would hamper the versatility of this Chinese chef’s knife.

 Blade thickness – Chinese cleavers are made in different variations with blade thickness being one of the important differences.
 Thinner blades are suitable especially for vegetables.
 On the other hand, if you were to chop a bone with a 2mm thick blade, you would likely damage the edge.
 For meat and bones, a thicker blade will be needed – something like 8 mm will be a good choice.